theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 ![Sequence Diagram of Checkout](Checkout.png)

 Now, instead of being a helper, let's say instead that you are a villain.
 You log in the same way, and see the dashboard.
 Suppose you want to edit an existing scheme, or create a scheme.
-You go to the profile bar component and click thecuboard link.
-The cupbaord component shows the schemes that you added to the website, and allows you to naviagte to them.
+You go to the profile bar component and click the cupboard link.
+The cupboard component shows the schemes that you added to the website, and allows you to navigate to them.
 If you were an admin, it would allow you to edit all of the schemes on the website.
 Whether you were and admin or villain it would also allow you to enter information for an entirely new scheme.
 It would also allow you to entirely remove a scheme.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects